Which is the smallest or quietest services?

 This question is more complicated than it ought to be.

 If we take "motorway services" to mean any service station that is signposted from a motorway (as we do), then Appleby Magna (on the M42) and Old Inns (on the M80) both have little more than a petrol station.
-This means they are likely to be the smallest and the quietest.
+This means they are likely to be the smallest and the quietest; Old Inns is marginally smaller.

 Of the motorway services that were always intended to be one, Severn View on the M48 has a tiny building and low trade, but is built on huge grounds.
-The winner is likely to be in Scotland: Kinross on the M90 is very quiet, but we reckon Bothwell on the M74 is smaller but built on larger grounds.
+The winner is likely to be in Scotland: Kinross on the M90 is very quiet, and the building at Bothwell on the M74 is smaller but built on larger grounds.

 See also: Biggest